Walt Disney

-Early life
+Early life and education

 Disney was born on December 5, 1901, at 1249 Tripp Avenue, in Chicago's Hermosa neighborhood.
 He was the fourth son of Elias Disney—born in the Province of Canada, to Irish parents—and Flora (née Call), an American of German and English descent.
 Aside from Walt, Elias and Flora's sons were Herbert, Raymond and Roy; and the couple had a fifth child, Ruth, in December 1903.
 In 1906, when Disney was four, the family moved to a farm in Marceline, Missouri, where his uncle Robert had just purchased land.
 In Marceline, Disney developed his interest in drawing when he was paid to draw the horse of a retired neighborhood doctor.
 Elias was a subscriber to the Appeal to Reason newspaper, and Disney practiced drawing by copying the front-page cartoons of Ryan Walker.
 He also began to develop an ability to work with watercolors and crayons.
 He lived near the Atchison, Topeka and Santa Fe Railway line and became enamored with trains.
 He and his younger sister Ruth started school at the same time at the Park School in Marceline in late 1909.
 The Disney family were active members of a Congregational church.
+Disney later described his childhood in Marceline as one of the happiest and most formative periods of his life, and drew inspiration from the town for several of his future projects.